 If you are interested in hearing first hand from students who have studied abroad with AMIDEAST previously, please email email@example.com and we can put you in touch with some of those students.

 You are required to arrive to and depart from your host country on specific dates so that AMIDEAST personnel can better serve all program participants.
 Students that arrive before their program begins are responsible for arranging and paying for their own transportation and lodging until their AMIDEAST program begins.
 The same applies for students staying past the end of the AMIDEAST program.

 Arrival and departure dates can be found can be found on the Academic Calendars of our different programs: Summer Intensive Arabic in Rabat, Area and Arabic Studies (Semester/Academic Year) in Rabat, Regional French Studies (Semester/Academic Year) in Rabat, Al-Akhawayn University (Semester/Academic Year).
 Because we have specific time frames for when you should arrive and depart from your host country, you should not buy tickets without first checking in with AMIDEAST staff in Washington D.C.
-You will receive more information about flights in pre-departure emails after acceptance.
+You will receive more information about flights after acceptance.